Can I have an accident at home?

 Labour law

-Working from home has expanded greatly over the years, with some workers de facto no longer returning to the office and others only occasionally being there.
+Working from home has expanded greatly over the past few years, with some workers de facto no longer returning to the office and others only occasionally being there.
 What is seen as a benefit for employees can be a nightmare for recruiters who are dealing with some situations for the first time.
 What are the obligations of the employer and employee in such cases?
 And what to do if an accident occurs in the employee’s home?

 pracovní úraz home office